 However the Peter Boat Inn and the neighbouring Red House were completely destroyed.
 Another adjacent house was severely damaged.
 The Fire Brigade departed at 6.15am on the Monday morning.
 The men returned to base with a plum pudding as a souvenir taken from the inn.
 It was not uncommon in those days for residents to supply the firefighters with refreshments or even a slap up supper afterwards.

 It was only four days earlier on September 26th 1892 that Southend Fire Brigade took delivery of its new horse drawn steam powered fire engine, the Alert.
 The machine was a no. 1 size ‘Double Vertical’ pattern and built by Messrs, Shand, Mason and Company, of Blackfriars Road, London.
 Most of its cost, £300.00 was raised by public subscription.

 On September 26th, a public presentation in front of the Ship Hotel was attended by Mr J. H. Burrows (Chairman of the local board) and the Mayor Thomas Dowsett and Mrs Dowsett and many local dignitaries.
 Mrs Dowsett cracked a bottle of wine on the machine and said ‘I have great pleasure in naming this fire engine Alert.
-Onlookers cheered wildly and a volunteer brass band struck up which unfortunately drowned out the remainder of Mrs Dowsett’s speech.
+Onlookers cheered wildly and a volunteer brass band struck up which unfortunately drowned out the the speakers who followed.

 ©Essex Hundred Publications